On this page you will find a wide selection of research and guidance on COVID-19 which we have collected and published for your reference.

 COVID-19 and Children with Comorbidities

-The evidence for COVID-19 and children is minimal but is growing.
 Information can be found here which is updated regularly and includes links to all of the main papers on COVID-19 and children.
 The Royal College of Paediatrics and Child Health (RCPCH) in the UK are also summarising the evidence for COVID-19 in children which can be found here.
 A paper was published in JAMA Pediatrics looking at the characteristics of children with COVID-19 admitted to US/Canadian Pediatric Intensive Care Units.

 The following paper has been published which showed that severe outcomes from COVID-19 are rare among children, but risk is higher for children who are under 1 month old, male or have pre-existing conditions – COVID-19 in Children and Adolescents in Europe: A Multinational, Multicentre Cohort Study

-More recently a paper has been published analysing Covid-19 in children in the UK.
+A paper has been published analysing Covid-19 in children in the UK.
 COVID-19 in children: analysis of the first pandemic peak in England

 A useful guide for parents of children with disabilities has been developed by UNESCO, CDMRP and the Social Justice Department and can be downloaded here.